-The traditional philosophical analysis of knowledge says that knowledge is or requires justified true belief.
+The traditional philosophical analysis of knowledge says that knowledge is justified true belief.
 This means that to know something you also have to believe it.
+But what do we mean by belief?

-Sometimes we contrast what we know with what we merely believe to be the case, and sometimes when we talk about our beliefs we have in mind our views on moral or religious topics, where it is hard to find general agreement.
-If you were asked to list your beliefs, you might describe your views on God, happiness, justice, but not include your views on the day's weather, on your favorite sporting team's recent performance, or on arithmetic.
+Sometimes we contrast what we know with what we merely believe, and sometimes when we talk about our beliefs we have in mind our opinions on moral or religious topics, where it is hard to find general agreement.
+If you were asked to list your beliefs, you might describe your views on God, happiness, and justice, but not include your views on the day's weather, on your favorite sporting team's recent performance, or on arithmetic.
 It even sounds a bit odd to say that I believe that 2 + 2 = 4.
 It is tempting to say, "I don't believe it; I know it."
-But I think that we find this odd to say because it leaves the mistaken impression that we do not also feel quite confident that we know it.
-To say that I believe that 2 + 2 = 4would be to say something weaker than what I could say, and that is what makes it a misleading way to put it.
+But one reason that we find this odd to say is that it leaves the mistaken impression that we do not also feel quite confident that we know it.
+To say that I believe that 2 + 2 = 4 would be to say something weaker than what I could say, and that is what makes it a misleading way to put it.
 But it might be true that I believe it, even if it would be misleading to say it.
 In any event, in this book we will follow the philosophical tradition and assume that to know something you must also believe it.
 Our real concern is with justification anyway and not with belief.
-Critical thinking is concerned with the kinds of reasons that are needed to know something.
+Critical thinking is concerned with the kind of reasons that a true belief must be based on in order to count as knowledge.